ldss-hse/ldss-benchmark/tasks/3_aircraft_multiple_experts_no_weights/README.md

 |:---------------------------------------|:---------------------|
 | Modified version of Aircraft selection | See task `1_aircraft` |

-Modification is multiple experts participating in decision-making process
+Modification is multiple experts participating in decision-making process with no exact weights for experts